nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/random_Hangman/README.md

 Yes, exactly!
 The alphabet set ensures that any letters or characters you're working with are within a predefined set of valid letters—in this case, the English alphabet.

+#### Here's how it works in the context you described:

+🔶 **Validating Against the English Alphabet:**

+- -  By defining alphabet as set(string.ascii_uppercase), you’re explicitly specifying that only the uppercase English letters (A-Z) are considered valid.
+This is useful if your application is designed to work specifically with the English alphabet.

 <br>